Xurmatillo/Qorabayir./README.md

 Dear Github community,

-I am Xurmatillo and I am excited to share with you my project called "Qorabayr", which aims to create a hydrogen car using a solar cell, peltier cell, extracting water from the air, and extracting hydrogen from water.
+I am Xurmatillo and I am excited to share with you my project called "Qorabayir", which aims to create a hydrogen car using a solar cell, peltier cell, extracting water from the air, and extracting hydrogen from water.

 The purpose of this project is to create a sustainable and environmentally friendly car that can be powered by clean energy sources.